sagarchalise/geany-pycoding/README.md

  * Python Files Linting based on [this helper](https://wiki.geany.org/howtos/check_python_code).
 Runs automatically on open/activation of python files if configured.
  * Configurable python code formatting option.
 Can use [black](https://black.readthedocs.io/en/stable/) or `autopep8` or `yapf` whichever is installed.
 Keybinding and Auto present.
+    - `isort` will be used if present when formatting.
  * Complete Python Code Based on [jedi](https://jedi.readthedocs.io/en/latest/).
  * genrate docstring on `class` or `def` definition from menu.